 The podcasts and their venues

 Noah created Listen Up Festival alongside a team of other accomplished event producers as a way to introduce podcasters and listeners not only to each other, but also to the city of Portland.
 Over two dozen podcasters from around the world will host live sessions around the city, at venues specially selected to match the topic and mood of their shows.
 “We wanted to have a SXSW feel where you get to run all over the city,” Noah says.

-The “queer brown podcast about sex, identity, culture and reading” Food for Thot will broadcast from the chic Jupiter boutique hotel.
-Meanwhile, the duo behind White Wine True Crime will talk about their love for the Investigation Discovery channel amongst the barrels at Coopers Hall, Oregon’s first winery “dedicated to keg production.”
-And Potterless, a podcast about a man reading Harry Potter (and 50 Shades of Gray) for the first time, will settle into the Sentinel Hotel.
+The “queer brown podcast about sex, identity, culture and reading” Food for Thot recorded from the chic Jupiter boutique hotel.
+Meanwhile, the duo behind White Wine True Crime chatted about their love for the Investigation Discovery channel amongst the barrels at Coopers Hall, Oregon’s first winery “dedicated to keg production.”
+And Potterless, a podcast about a man reading Harry Potter (and 50 Shades of Gray) for the first time, settled into the Sentinel Hotel.